gfena/AncestryLength/README.md

     Sample Identifier
     Ancestry Identifier
     Tract Length

+Results of the different chromosomes can be merged in a single output after the computation by using the provided script: _ConcatenateATresults.rb_

 # Errors
 If your input file has missing data i.e. missing ancestry in a random haplotype, the program will detect it and automatically stop.